ksylvan/AnsibleLaptop/README.md

 Note that the above  assumes that we already installed the google-chrome yum repo via the `my_yum_repos` declaration.

-Special Tip: Since the packages specified by their download links are downloaded each time the playbook runs, I recommend commenting out the `urls` part of the `my_packages` hash after the packages have been installed the first time, to speed up subsequent runs.
+Note: Packages specified by their download links are downloaded once and cached in the `./cache` directory.
+To cause a package to be re-downloaded, simply remove it from this directory.
+To purge this cache completely, simply remove this direcory, or run `make clean`

 ## The Local Play Book